-Music Artist Lee MayJah has been creating music for over thirty years.
-He is on a mission to motivate, inspire and spread positivity.
-Attempting to get conscious, positive music to the masses.
+Lee MayJah has been creating music for over thirty years.
+Attempting to motivate, inspire and spread positivity, to get conscious, positive music to the masses.

 Worldwide within music we see many artists portraying negative lifestyles, openly promoting promiscuity, violence and criminality, which brings with it a destructive message and energy.
 It now seems almost a requirement.
 How can this continue to be passed off as simply entertainment, fans worldwide young and old alike, emulating the mannerisms and lifestyles many of their role models openly promote and glamorize.